PaySimple Mobile - Point of Sale

 Craft Plugin (InVision), Prototyping

 To start, we had to seriously consider what our merchants truly needed in a mobile platform.
 Though we had hypotheses, we knew nothing could replace actually talking with merchants.
-After 10-15 phone calls with merchants utilizing our legacy apps, we had two primary use cases: the Field Service Provider and the Business Owner.
+After quite a few phone calls with merchants utilizing our legacy apps, we had two primary use cases: the Field Service Provider and the Business Owner.

 Building for the Field Service Provider at the outset meant that not only would we be driving PaySimple’s most important metrics, but that of our merchants as well.